gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - The Group Manager creates an empty CBOR array ARRAY and an empty set X.

-   - The Group Manager considers the SKEW most recent sets stored in the collection of stale Sender IDs associated to the group.
+   - The Group Manager considers the SKEW most recent sets stored in the collection of stale Sender IDs associated with the group.
 Note that the most recent set is the one associate to the latest version of the group keying material.

    - The Group Manager copies all the Sender IDs from the selected sets into X. When doing so, the Group Manager MUST discard duplicates.
 That is, the same Sender ID MUST NOT be present more than once in the final content of X.